basil08/basil08.github.io/content/watchlog.md

 Also, loved the literature references to Thoreau (It seems like that generation of explorers and adventurers were raised on this text), Jack London, Tolstoy, etc.
 {{</ds>}}
+133. {{<ds sum="Incendies | Denis Villeneuve | 2010">}}
+_Incendies_ opens with a harrowing slow paced montage of young boys being shaved with a trimmer in what looks like a remote Central Asian country - probably some terrorist group.
+All to the magical, melancholic tune of Radiohead's _You And Whose Army?_  (wow)

+It then proceeds to tell the story of a family caught up in the crossfire of extremist and nationalist groups in a civil war shuttling between present day and flashbacks.
+Told in chapters, each chapter unveils a new, more gruesome detail about the story and uncovers some mystery until we are left with an exceptionally strong resolution.

+In this film, Villeneuve latches onto the idea of an anti-war films and exploits it to orchestrate a gruesome picture of a filial history affected by the war unfolding through generations.
+At one point, I felt this was a feminist film (which it is at some level) but oh boy, was I wrong.

+{{</ds>}}

 # 2022